Sridhar-SMN/lalitha_sahasranamam/verse_42.md

 ## 118. भक्तिप्रिया - Bhakti-priya - Sep 7

 She is fond of devotion. Śivānanda Laharī describes devotion as - “The way needle seeks magnet, the way creeper seeks tree, the way river unites with ocean and the way the mind seeks the lotus feet of Śiva are called devotion”.
 Sage Nārada said ‘Devotion is beyond three guṇas – rajas, tamas and sattva.
 It is beyond desire.
 It grows every second.
 It remains connected with the God/Brahman.
 It is subtle and realized out of experience.
 Once realized, he always remains with That.

 Śrī Rāmakṛṣṇa Paramahamsa compares devotion to the flood that flows powerfully into the ocean in spite of the dams built to control the floods.
 Our mind, he continues, is not flowing but stagnant like a pond.
 Our mind gets stagnated towards devotion, which has to grow every second.
 Adi Shankaracharya in Viveka Chudamani (verse 31) says that “amongst things conducive to liberation, devotion alone holds the supreme place.
 The seeking after one’s real nature is designated as devotion.

+There are so many beautiful references in the Gita in chap 7,9,12 etc which glorify the beauty of Saguna Bakthi.
+In fact in Gita 3.30 the Lord actively pushes us to have total surrender of efforts and outcome to be delivered at His feet and then proceed with our daily lives.

 The point driven home in this nāma is that nothing prevents a true devotee in realizing Her irrespective of the hurdles.
 She is delighted with such devotion and such devotees.
-Devotees are those who worship Her through mind to seek Her within.
+Devotees are those who worship Her through mind and ultimately put efforts to seek Her from within.

 ## 119. भक्तिगम्या - Bhakti-gamya - Sep 8

 She can be attained only by devotion.
 Since She likes pure devotion in terms of the previous nama, She can be attained by such devotion only.
 Of course no can explain this better than Lord Krishna in the Gita and he brings this out in so many slokas.
 I would like to quote 9.34 and its meaning and then 18.55 below with the link